RehabAbotalep/learning-terraform/13-vm-win-bastion/README.md

-# Deploying Key Vault and Secrets
+# Deploying Windows VM & Bastion host

 The Terraform configuration in `main.tf` automates the provisioning of Azure resources required to create a Windows VM, set up Azure Bastion for secure remote access, and install the IIS web server on the VM.